CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Before we begin, I'd like to remind everyone that statements made during this call, including the question-and-answer session at the end of the call, may include forward-looking statements, including statements regarding financial projections and future performance.
 All these statements that relate to our beliefs, plans, expectations, or intentions regarding the future are made pursuant to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995 and are based on our current expectations.
 Actual results may differ materially due to a number of risks and uncertainties, such as competitive factors, difficulties, and delays inherent in the development, manufacturing, marketing, and sale of software products and related services, and general economic conditions.

-For a discussion of these and other risks and uncertainties affecting our business, please see the Risk Factors contained in our annual report in Form 10-K and our most recent quarterly report in Form 10-Q, and other SEC filings and in the cautionary statement contained in our press release and on our website.
+For a discussion of these and other risks and uncertainties affecting our business, please see the Risk Factors contained in our Annual Report in Form 10-K and our most recent quarterly report in Form 10-Q, and other SEC filings and in the cautionary statement contained in our press release and on our website.
 The company undertakes no responsibility to update the information in this conference call under any circumstance.
 In addition, the development and timing of any product release, as well as any of its features or functionality, remain at our sole discretion.

 Our earnings press release was issued over the wire services earlier today and has also been furnished to the SEC as an 8-K filing.
 The press release is also available on our Investor Relations website.
 On this conference call, we will provide non-GAAP financial results.
 A reconciliation between the non-GAAP and GAAP measures could be found on Table IV accompanying the press release and posted on our website.